Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Carbon offsetting is used to counter the greenhouse gas emissions you produce by reducing emissions somewhere else.
 There are two different types of offsetting: avoidance and removal.

 Removal offsets are where carbon is directly removed from the atmosphere.
 An example is reforestation projects as trees remove carbon dioxide through photosynthesis.
-Any carbon sequestration or carbon sinks count as removal offsets.
+Permanent carbon capture and storage are the best types of offsets as they ensure long term removal of emissions, but they’re very expensive and not widely available.

 Make sure that any offsets you buy are through a verified scheme.
 Verifications you should look out for are Gold standard, Quality Assurance Standard or Verra standard.